Save Money on Groceries in 2026: 12 Proven Strategies

 Add a Receipt-Scanning App for Every Trip

 Receipt-scanning apps pay you for submitting photos of your receipts after purchase.
 They work at any store, on any item, and — critically — they stack on top of whatever card you used.
-Fetch Rewards, Ibotta, and Crush Rewards all operate this way.
+Fetch Rewards and Crush Rewards both operate this way as true universal receipt scanners.

 Scan every receipt, every trip.
 The habit takes under 60 seconds and adds $5–$20 per month in rewards on top of your credit card earnings.